populse/populse_mia/docs/html/_sources/installation/virtualisation_pre_req_windows10.rst.txt

 * Normally a linux ubuntu window is already available, enter it:

-- enter a user / password who will be administrator of this linux (asked by the system)
+* Enter a user / password who will be administrator of this linux (asked by the system)

     .. image:: ../../../developer_doc/images/screenshots/Windows_10_Ubuntu.png